Where to Stay in Shanghai: Best Areas and Hotels (2026)

 - Metropolitan Seclusive Life — Wukang Road — From $150/night

-- Why we love it: Historic mansion hotel in early 20th-century English-style villas
+- Why we love it: Historic mansion hotel set in early 20th-century English-style villas on one of Shanghai's most charming streets

 - Best for: Travelers seeking authentic old Shanghai atmosphere

-- Notable amenities: Butler service, retro décor, boutique shopping nearby
+- Notable amenities: Butler service, retro decor, boutique shopping steps away, 10-minute walk to Hengshan Road metro (Line 1)

 Why Stay Here

-Dishui Lake is in Shanghai’s far southeast, near the port.
-It’s very different from the city center—quiet, open, and modern.
-It’s a good choice if you want a retreat away from the crowds, or if you’re visiting Shanghai’s Harbour City development.
+Dishui Lake is in Shanghai's far southeast, near the port area.
+It's very different from the city center — quiet, open, and modern.
+This is a good choice if you want a resort-style retreat away from the crowds, or if you're visiting Shanghai's Harbour City development and nearby educational attractions.
+The area is connected via Dishui Lake metro station (Line 16), which takes about 60-75 minutes to reach central Shanghai.

-👉 Best for: families looking for quiet, weekend getaways, people visiting the Harbour City area‘s attractions like the Shanghai Planetarium.
+👉 Best for: families looking for quiet, weekend getaways, visitors to Shanghai Planetarium or Ocean Park.

 Things to Do at Dishui Lake